Ximaz/corth/README.md

 - `while <condition> do <body> end` : keeps executing both `<condition>` and `<body>` until `<condition>` produces `0` at the top of the stack.
 To check the result of the `<condition>`, the last element of the stack is poped.

 ### Memory
-- `mem` : pushes the address of the beginning of the memory where you can read/write onto the stack.
+- `mem` : pushes the address of the beginning of the readable/writable memory onto the stack.